okashaluai/BunkerSync/README.md

 ## License

-BunkerSync is released under the MIT License.
+BunkerSync is released under the Apache License.
 See the [LICENSE](https://github.com/okashaluai/BunkerSync/blob/main/LICENSE) file for details.